Indigo Agriculture: Products and services

 Indigo's seed treatments contain microbes that live within plant tissue, unlike existing microbial seed treatments that contain microbes that live around the roots.
 The first product, Indigo Cotton, a seed treatment containing bacteria isolated from cotton plants that is intended to improve yields under drought conditions was launched in July 2016.
 By 2018 the company has also launched similar seed treatments to improve drought resistance in wheat, corn, soybeans, rice, and barley.

 In the United States, Indigo connects growers to buyers and assists with the logistics of shipping their crops.
 In 2017, the first year this model was implemented, Indigo contracted approximately half a million acres in cotton, wheat, corn, soy, and rice.
 In 2019, Indigo announced a project to create carbon credits by measuring the carbon that farm fields have in their soil, selling those credits to companies who want to reduce their carbon footprint.

+Indigo has also expanded its business beyond biological seed treatments by using digital technology to connect farmers with markets and support more sustainable farming practices.
+In 2018, the company launched Indigo Marketplace, a digital platform that connects growers directly with buyers and allows crops to be sold according to characteristics such as quality, variety, and production methods.
+This was part of Indigo's wider strategy of combining agricultural science, technology, and market access to improve farmer profitability..

 Internationally, Indigo has maintained a presence in Brazil, their first product being microbial seed treatment for soybeans, having yield tests that resulted in significant productivity increases of 3% to 8%.
 Indigo has also worked with EMBRAPA and other large farms around Brazil.
 In Europe, Indigo has created a Carbon credits program in Germany, working with German company Beiselen.

 Indigo has secured carbon commitments from major companies through its carbon credit program, Indigo Carbon.
 Some of those companies include Boston Consulting Group, Shopify, Barclays, JPMorgan Chase and IBM.
 Indigo worked with the Climate Action Reserve and Verra to publish protocols, creating guidance for the program.